slu-soc5650/final-project/docs/cleaning.md

 ### Analysis Development

 All data cleaning should be done in a single notebook that you clarify and expand over time.
 Use `dplyr`, `naniar`, `janitor`, and `sf` for data cleaning in short, well-organized pipelines.
-Your final data sets should be stored as `.shp` files in the `data/` folder along with the original raw data.

 ### General Approach